Love physical buttons? So does Hyundai, and it's promised to keep them for its new interiors | Autocar

 “So we will have a balance of physical buttons but the display [will be there too] because it gives you the extra layers you can go in to.”

-Hyundai design boss Luc Donckerwolke added that finding the correct screen size - and making them usable - would also be a key part of the next generation cabins.
+Hyundai design boss Luc Donckerwolke added that finding the correct screen size – and making it usable – will also be a key part of the next-generation cabins.

-“It is always a part of the balance between having the right screen that provides you with the information in a size that allows you to concentrate on driving,” he said.
+Donckerwolke said: “It is always a part of the balance between having the right screen that provides you with the information in a size that allows you to concentrate on driving.

-“At the same time we have to make sure the screens are not forcing you to go into a sub menus for operations that only required buttons before.
+“At the same time, we have to make sure the screens are not forcing you to go into a sub-menus for operations that only required buttons before.
 So it’s always not overkilling it.
-If you rely only on screens you are tending to go away from the fact to have the hands on the steering wheel and the eyes on the road, which is, for me, the most important factor of security safety.”
+If you rely only on screens, you are tending to go away from… hands on the steering wheel and the eyes on the road, which is, for me, the most important factor of security safety.”

 He added that while “we all have a love for analogue interaction”, screens “are ideal because you save a lot of tooling by only having the screen”.